mayraviv-tau/FLYTAU/app/README.md

 python main.py
 ```

-Server will start at `http://localhost:5000`
+Server will start at `http://localhost:5001` (Note: Port 5000 may conflict with AirPlay on macOS)

 ## API Endpoints